zer0cache/matic-docs/docs/maintain/validator/core-components/proposer-producer-selection.md

 id: proposers-producers-selection
 title: Proposers & Producers Selection
 sidebar_label: Proposers & Producers
-description: "Proposer & block producer selection on Polygon."
+description: Proposer & block producer selection on Polygon
 keywords:
   - docs
   - polygon
   - matic
   - proposers
-  - producers
+  - block producers
   - selection
 slug: proposers-producers-selection
 image: https://matic.network/banners/matic-network-16x9.png
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Proposers & Producers Selection

 Block Producers for the BOR layer, are a committee selected from the Validators pool on the basis of their stake which happens at regular intervals.
 These intervals are decided by the Validator's governance with regards to dynasty and network.

-The ratio of [stake](../../glossary#staking) specifies the probability to be selected as a member of [block producers](../../glossary#block-producer) committee.
+The ratio of [stake](/docs/maintain/glossary#staking) specifies the probability to be selected as a member of [block producers](/docs/maintain/glossary#block-producer) committee.

-## Selection process
+## Selection Process

 Let's suppose we have 3 validators in pool — Alice, Bill, and Clara: